Can we trust Russia’s economic statistics?

 Russia’s state statistics agency RosStat and the Central Bank of Russia (CBR) have released a string of good economic results recently and improved their economic forecasts for this year.
 Of course Russia’s economy has been badly hurt by the extreme sanctions imposed by the West following the invasion of Ukraine, but the economy has done a lot better than expected.
 Maybe too much better?

 Russia’s GDP was down 4.9% year on year in June, but that was a relatively mild contraction.
 The IMF has revised its outlook for this year to a 6% contraction, down from the 8% it previously forecast.
 That tallies with the CBR’s recent macroeconomic survey of professional economists that also revised their forecast down to a 6% contraction for this year.
-The CBR is even more bullish, now forecasting a 5% contraction. (chart)
+The CBR is even more bullish, now forecasting a 5% contraction (chart).

 Drilling into the details of industrial production and this picture is more nuanced as several sectors – automotive first among them – have been crushed by the sanctions, but overall the picture remains relatively positive, with industrial production falling less than expected.
-The same is true with the June producers' PMI index result, which is also back in the black. (chart)
+The same is true with the June producers' PMI index result, which is also back in the black (chart).

 However, how reliable are these numbers?
 Russia has been hit with the most extreme sanctions ever imposed.
 It has had half of its hard currency reserves seized – some $300bn.
-Its oil exports were drastically curbed when international traders refused to buy it for months as they self-sanctioned.
-A swathe of crucial imports that are used in nearly branch of the economy simply stopped arriving and over a 1,000 multinational firms that generate billions of dollars in sales have shuttered their shops and left the market for good.
-And all this has caused a shock on a par with the relative mild setback Russia suffered in 2015, when oil prices tanked and not a meltdown worse than the default and collapse of the banking sector in 1998 or the global meltdown in 2008.
+Its oil exports were drastically curbed when international traders refused to buy Russian oil for months as they self-sanctioned.
+A swathe of crucial imports that are used in nearly every branch of the economy simply stopped arriving and over 1,000 multinational firms that generate billions of dollars in sales have shuttered their shops and left the market for good.
+And all this has caused a shock on a par with the relativly mild setback Russia suffered in 2015, when oil prices tanked, and not a meltdown worse than the default and collapse of the banking sector in 1998 or the global meltdown in 2008.

 Russia is hurting more than it shows